 Tuition Tax Receipt (T2202A) FAQs

-- The student is enrolled in a university preparation or high school equivalency English as a Second Language program and is therefore not studying at the post-secondary level.
+- You are enrolled in a university preparation or high school equivalency English as a Second Language program and therefore not studying at the post-secondary level.

-- The student has paid $100 or less in tuition and fees.
+- You have paid $100 or less in tuition and fees.

 How do I obtain a copy of my T2202A for a previous tax year?

-Canada Revenue Agency requires us to provide past information for a period of six years from the end of the last tax year.
+Canada Revenue Agency requires us to provide past information for a period of at least six years from the end of the last tax year.